microsoft/AI-For-Beginners/lessons/4-ComputerVision/11-ObjectDetection/lab/README.md

 ## Takeaway

 Object detection is a task that is frequently required in industry.
-While there are some services that can be used to perform object detection (such as [Azure Custom Vision](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/quickstarts/object-detection?tabs=visual-studio&WT.mc_id=academic-57639-dmitryso)), it is important to understant how object detection works and to be able to train your own models.
+While there are some services that can be used to perform object detection (such as [Azure Custom Vision](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/quickstarts/object-detection?tabs=visual-studio&WT.mc_id=academic-57639-dmitryso)), it is important to understand how object detection works and to be able to train your own models.